Amr-mohamed-abbd-allah-mohamed/movies-discovery-/README.md

 ## 🧩 Roles & Responsibilities
-  - *Amr Mohamed* (Team Leader) – Responsible for writing the logic code.
+  - *Amr Mohamed* – Responsible for writing the logic code.
   - *Abdalrahman Mohamed* – Responsible for writing the logic code.
   - *Salma Fathy* - Responsible for the app design.
   - *Rokaya Taha* – Responsible for Firebase integration.